History Mystery: Do you know anything about this picture?

-Our first correct answer came from Van Buren Town Councilor Howard Tupper, who emailed the following:

-“The building shown is located on Downer Street near Canton.
-It was built as the White School, and was used until the South Side School was put up in the 1870’s.
-It became a private residence after that (I knew Willard Vanderveer lived there in the ‘40s), and is now an apartment building.”

 Contact Editor Sarah Hall at editor@baldwinsvillemessenger.com or leave a message at 434-8889 ext.
 310 with your guess by 5 p.m.
-Friday.
+Friday (please leave the information in the message; we are not generally able to return calls regarding History Mystery responses).
 If you are the first person to correctly identify an element in the photo before the deadline, your name and guess will appear in next week’s Messenger, along with another History Mystery feature.
 History Mystery is a joint project of the Museum at the Shacksboro Schoolhouse and the Baldwinsville Public Library.

 Ashley M. Casey is a reporter for The Baldwinsville Messenger and The Eagle Star-Review.
 She graduated from Le Moyne College in 2012 and previously worked for the Scotsman Press.